kstenerud/concise-encoding/cte-specification.md

 #### Base-10 Notation

 The exponential portion of a base-10 number is denoted by the lowercase character `e`, followed by the signed size of the exponent (using optional `+` for positive and mandatory `-` for negative).
-The exponent portion is a signed base-10 number representing the power-of-10 to multiply the significand by.
+The exponential portion is a signed base-10 number representing the power-of-10 to multiply the significand by.
 Values should be normalized (only one digit to the left of the decimal point) when using exponential notation.

  * `6.411e+9` = 6411000000
  * `6.411e9` = 6411000000
  * `6.411e-9` = 0.000000006411

-There is no technical maximum number of significant digits or exponent digits, but care should be taken to ensure that the receiving end will be able to store the value.
-64-bit ieee754 floating point values, for example, can represent values with up to 16 significant digits and an exponent range roughly from 10⁻³⁰⁷ to 10³⁰⁷.
+Although there is technically no maximum number of significant digits or exponent digits for base-10 floating point notation, care should be taken to ensure that the receiving end will be able to store the value.
+For example, 64-bit ieee754 floating point values can represent values with up to 16 significant digits and an exponent range roughly from 10⁻³⁰⁷ to 10³⁰⁷.

 #### Base-16 Notation